 How to Use Keyword Research to Optimize Your (Old and New) Blog Posts

-There’s no magic formulas here: Forget about keyword density and keyword tags, the two misconceptions many people are still confused with.
+There are no magic formulas here: Forget about keyword density and keyword tags, the two misconceptions many people are still confused with.
 The trick is not about using those keywords as often as you can.

 The best way to ensure your chosen keywords are well-placed in your content is to use them naturally throughout the article, if possible making sure your keywords are included in the most prominent parts of your article: